BlockchainCommons/developer-web-site/_pages/meetings.md

     <td>
        <h2><a href="/frost/meeting1/">FROST: Implementers Meeting I (November 2023)</a></h2>

        <p>The initial FROST Implementers meeting was the first opportunity for FROST implementers to discuss their work.
-The major focus was on the ZF FROST and secp256k1-zkp projects.
+The major focus was on the ZF FROST and secp256k1-zkp projects.</p>

     </td>
   </tr>